 Are canned chickpeas healthy?

-For this recipe, I used canned chickpeas since they’re much more convenient.
+For this recipe, I used canned chickpeas since they’re much more convenient than dry chickpeas.

-Chickpeas are as nutritious as they are versatile.
-Half a cup of chickpeas contains a good amount of protein, fiber, potassium, folate, and they also provide iron.
-Plus, they’re naturally cholesterol-free, low in sodium (when they’re not canned), and very low in fat and sugar.
+Canned chickpeas are as nutritious as they are versatile.
+Half a cup of canned chickpeas contains a good amount of protein, fiber, potassium, folate, and they also provide iron.
+Plus, they’re naturally cholesterol-free.
 Since they are so high in fiber and protein, they help you feel fuller longer.
 They also help keep blood sugar stable.

-There are a variety of tasty ways to eat chickpeas, for example:
+Yes!
+Canned chickpeas can be eaten straight from the can.
+There are a variety of tasty ways to eat canned chickpeas, for example:

 - As falafel